How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 No obvious security concerns

-While primarily a safety walk, note any security issues observed.
+While this is primarily a safety walk, note any security issues you observe.

 Why this matters: Security and safety overlap.
 Unlocked doors, damaged locks, and visibility issues can create both security and safety risks.